Independent Group (Turkey)

-Independent Group (Müstakil Grup) was an opposition group in the Turkish parliament between 1939-1946.
+Independent Group (Müstakil Grup) was an opposition group in the Turkish parliament between 1939 and 1946.

 Backgrounds

 After the Turkish Republic was proclaimed in 1923 by Atatürk and members of the Republican People's Party (CHP), the CHP became the ruling party up to 1950.
 This was a one-party regime.
 During this period two times an opposition party was founded; the Progressive Republican Party (TCF) in 1924 and the Liberal Republican Party (SCF) in 1930.
 But in both cases the opposition party was short-lived.

 The group

 After İsmet İnönü became the president in 1938 he proposed another system for opposition.
 Probably this was due to İsmet İnönü's desire to take part on the side of western countries and to show democratization efforts in domestic policy.